All About Braces

 Foods to Avoid

-• Crunchy foods: popcorn, ice
+• Crunchy foods: chips, hard pretzels, nuts

-• Sticky foods: caramels, gum
+• Sticky foods: caramel, toffee, chewing gum

-• Foods you have to bite into: corn on the cob, apples, carrots
+• Foods you need to bite into: whole apples, corn on the cob, raw carrots

 General Soreness